Ibnu-Afdel/top-foundations/next.md

 - Make it look nice!
 This is a great project to practice your CSS skills.
 At least make the operations a different color from the keypad buttons.
 - Add a “backspace” button, so the user can undo if they click the wrong number.
 - Add keyboard support!
+- the ui.. good for mobile too/ atleast usable

 # for the sketch